bitesinbyte/blog/_posts/Automation/2024-04-11-instagram-thread-api.md

 Hold onto your hats, developers!
 A recent announcement by a Threads engineer sent a wave of excitement through the community – the Threads API is arriving by the end of June!
 This isn't just good news for building cool tools, it might be a turning point in the Instagram vs. Twitter battle.

-Thread API documentation is publically available [here](https://developers.facebook.com/docs/threads).
+Thread API documentation is publicly available [here](https://developers.facebook.com/docs/threads).

 ![ferret](/assets/img/posts/automation/thread-api-coming-soon.webp)